 For local authorities, engaging the public in climate decision-making is not, however, without risks.
 For example, commissioning public engagement before there is clarity of focus and a plan for how it will feed into decision-making can limit its impact at best and frustrate communities at its worst.
 Local Climate Engagement (LCE) aims to help tackle these and other challenges, and to support robust engagement plans.

-How can taking part in LCE help?
+How will taking part in LCE help?

 Finding out more